sparrowapp-dev/Sparrow-api-helm-chart/README.md

 ### Configuring MongoDB and Kafka URLs

-To configure the chart to connect to MongoDB and Kafka, pass in their URLs using `--set` or update the `values.yaml` file.
+To connect the chart to MongoDB and Kafka, provide their URLs using the `--set` flag or by updating the `values.yaml` file.

 #### Example with `--set`
 ```bash